KaTeX/KaTeX/ParsingNotes.md

 types defined in TeX--accent, bin, close, inner, mathord, op, open, punct, rel--but also include two special cases: spacing, textord.
-The value is simply the unicode character corresponding to the given symbol, for example `\u222b` is the symbol corresponding to the integration operator `\int`; This is the replace field in the definition of a symbol, and is not included in the `ParseNode`.
+The value is simply the unicode character corresponding to the given symbol, for example `\u222b` is the symbol corresponding to the integration operator `\int`; this is the `replace` field in the definition of a symbol, and is not included in the `ParseNode`.
 The file `symbols.js` also contains information about which font the unicode symbol is placed in.
-The general design rule for not including this information in the `ParseNode` is to not incorporate more infromation that is necessary for `buildMathML` to do it's job.

 ### Math Lists

-Math lists are supposed to be like a new list of `ParseNodes`.
-This allows for easy recursion while rendering in the same spirit that most reference TeX implementations will compile.
-As of right now there is only on example, the `ordgroup`, but once `\mathord`, `\mathop`, and friends are implemented there will be a few more.
+Math lists are supposed to be like a new list of `ParseNodes`, but these are wrapped in an atomic type: accent, bin, op, rel, ord, etc.  As of right now there is only one example, the `ordgroup`, but once `\mathord`, `\mathop`, and friends are implemented there will be a few more that have this structure.
+The definine characteristic of these nodes is that the `value` is an array of `ParseNode`s.
 The structure of an `ordgroup` is:

 ```
 type: "ordgroup"